 This is Mark, the hubby.
 I thought I would contribute a bit to the blog since we are a family and all.

 We are doing something radical with our debt.
-Actually 3 families are.
-We are combining our debt and paying each others off.
+Actually, 3 families are.
+We are combining our debt and paying each other off.

 - Mark & Julie ($9,500)

 - Gordon & Sarah ($11,000)

 - Jamie & Alicia ($40,000)